“It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade.”

 Most vegetable gardeners need a year or two of trial and error plantings and attentive record keeping to know when is the best time to plant in their garden.
 To start a vegetable garden, pay attention to the temperature.
 Your growing season happens between the last killing freeze of spring and the first killing freeze of fall.
 The exact date of the last and first freeze each year will vary—but you will soon notice there’s an average (check weather records online to see the pattern for your area).
 Continue reading>>>

-How to Start an Herb Garden
+How to Start a Herb Garden

 An herb garden is easy to start; you can grow herbs in their own stand-alone bed, include them in existing flower and vegetable bed or grow them in decorative pots.
 Herbs are highly adaptable, they will grow in the garden, on a balcony or patio, and even indoors.
 An herb garden can be very small or as large as space allows.
 Continue reading>>>

-How to Cook and Serve Asparagus
+How to Prepare, Cook, and Serve Asparagus

 Cooked asparagus has a subtle sweet grassy flavor.
-It is a perfect match to salty dairy ingredients such as butter, Parmesan cheese, and hollandaise sauce.
+It is a perfect match for salty dairy ingredients such as butter, Parmesan cheese, and hollandaise sauce.
 Asparagus also is well matched to slightly sulfurous-tasting foods: eggs, shellfish, and garlic.
 There are three types of asparagus: green asparagus which can be both sweet and slightly tart flavored, purple asparagus which is sweeter than green asparagus, and white asparagus.
 Continue reading>>>

 Seasonal Vegetable Lasagna Recipe

 Here is a recipe for fresh vegetable lasagna—for all seasons.
 I am going to give you—in one recipe—the options to make this hearty and tasty dish in cool weather—using butternut squash or kale or spinach or a combination of these—or in warm weather—using bell peppers or eggplant or Swiss chard.
-As well, you likely will think of vegetables growing in your fall-winter or spring-summer vegetable garden that might easily stand in for some of the veggies I use here.
+As well, you likely will think of vegetables growing in your fall-winter or spring-summer vegetable garden that might easily stand-in for some of the veggies I use here.
 Continue reading>>>

 March Garden in the Southern Hemisphere

-Autumn will arrive in the Southern Hemisphere–Australia, New Zealand, South Africa, Argentina, Uruguay and Chile–on March 20.
-Cool season crops need to be planted as soon as possible: beetroot Brussels sprouts, carrots, cauliflower, endive, leek, parsley, parsnip, potatoes, silverbeet (chard), and Swede (rutabaga).
-Cool weather crops require warm weather to germinate and begin growth.
+Autumn will arrive in the Southern Hemisphere–Australia, New Zealand, South Africa, Argentina, Uruguay, and Chile–on March 20.
+Cool-season crops need to be planted as soon as possible: beetroot Brussels sprouts, carrots, cauliflower, endive, leek, parsley, parsnip, potatoes, silverbeet (chard), and Swede (rutabaga).
+Cool-weather crops require warm weather to germinate and begin growth.
 They will mature in the cool weather of autumn and be ready for harvest in late winter and early spring.
 Continue reading>>>

-Old Time Garden Wisdom
+Old-Time Garden Wisdom

 Why shouldn’t you tell a secret in a vegetable garden?